 Typically, the internship is taken in the summer between the junior and senior years of the program, but other times are possible with approval of the engineering faculty.
 The opportunity should provide students with a professional engineering work experience and expose the student to elements of the engineering design process.

-During the work experience, the students will be enrolled in a 1-credit internship course (EDSGN 495) with faculty supervision.
+During the work experience, the students will be enrolled in a one-credit internship course (EDSGN 495) with faculty supervision.

 - Apply knowledge of mathematics, science, and engineering under the supervision of an engineer in a real-world industrial position.